rioelbat/job-seekers/README.md

 This module is only to create a society platform.
 Your job is creating a Society Job application REST API using one of provided PHP frameworks (Laravel).
 ```

-This is a solution for a challenge from skill competition in 2023 to create REST API for a Society Job application.
+This is a solution for a challenge from vocational school skill competition in 2023 to create REST API for a Society Job application.

 ## Specification

 Laravel: ^10

-## Prerequisites
+## Prerequisite

 -   Sample data: db-dump.sql
 -   Sample API Call test: job_seekers.postman_collection.json & job_seekers.postman_environment.json